-Talk Button A/B and C/D
+Talk Button A and B

-There are two TALK buttons on each BeltStation, one for channels A/B and the other for channels C/D. The Talk button enables the microphone signal for the assigned intercom channels.
+There are two TALK buttons on each BeltStation, one for channel A and the other for channel B. The Talk button enables the microphone signal for the assigned intercom channels.

 Tempest uses an intelligent latching method for TALK buttons.
 Pressing the TALK button momentarily will cause the TALK button to latch.
 Pressing and holding the TALK button will cause the button to act as a momentary switch.